By Rachel Kitts

 Another interesting thing that also supports my opinion on melanomas being caused by stress, combined with a weakened immune system, is the fact that the first horse I helped with melanomas (Trinket) had just recently given birth to a foal and that’s when her problems got very bad.
 The area under her tail developed huge masses not too long after birthing.
 It did shrink significantly after 2 months of using the NZYMES® Granules.
 This is one reason I include NZYMES Antioxidant Granules in my regular daily diet for all my animals.
 (ORDERING...)

-NZYMES® support the body in such a wide variety of ways.
+NZYMES® support the body in such a wide variety of ways that I never cease to be amazed.
 Over the years, our family has witnessed the results of using the Antioxidant Treats and Granules with our dogs, cats and horses; all of which were suffering with various maladies and health problems.
 In almost every case we know of, there has been significant improvement; as in this case of melanomas on my horse named TRINKET.
-Another horse I used the NZYMES® with was RAINMAN.
-If you want to see some amazing recovery pictures just visit his story and see the before and after photos.
 I can say that, at the very least, we've seen distinct improvement in body tone, coat, and hair growth in all out pets.

 NZYMES provides a statement explaining that there are sound, physiological reasons for why this is so: First and foremost, the body's natural production of Metabolic (antioxidant enzymes) like SuperOxide Dismutase (SOD) along with its counterpart 'Catalase' and others like Glutathione Peroidase and Methionine Reductase are greatly enhanced with NZYMES® powerful Soy Sprout formula.
 These antioxidant enzymes play a key role in the detoxification of the cellular structure of the body.